shelcia/noobcodes-docs/docs/uber/last-stone-weight-ii.md

 ### Problem Statement

-You are given an array of integers stones where stones[i] is the weight of the ith stone.
+You are given an array of integers stones where `stones[i]` is the weight of the i<sup>th</sup> stone.

 We are playing a game with the stones.
 On each turn, we choose any two stones and smash them together.
-Suppose the stones have weights x and y with x <= y.
+Suppose the stones have weights `x` and `y` with `x <= y`.
 The result of this smash is:

-- If x == y, both stones are destroyed, and
+- If `x == y`, both stones are destroyed, and
-- If x != y, the stone of weight x is destroyed, and the stone of weight y has new weight y - x.
+- If `x != y`, the stone of weight `x` is destroyed, and the stone of weight `y` has new weight `y - x`.

 At the end of the game, there is at most one stone left.

 Return the smallest possible weight of the left stone.
-If there are no stones left, return 0.
+If there are no stones left, return `0`.

 [Leetcode Link](https://leetcode.com/problems/last-stone-weight-ii/)